vinayak-mehta/present/docs/index.rst

 .. note:: Some things aren't supported yet:

-    - Emphasis, inline code, links, blockquotes, tables and strikethroughs.
+    - Making text bold and italic, inline code, links, and blockquotes.
     - Effects and foreground / background colors on the same slide.
     - Effects and code on the same slide.